hoang-b-le/user-crud-eb-backend/README.md

 # user-crud-eb-backend

-The backend uses JWT, implemented in both cookies and bearer token to accomondate for generic API and browser based access
+The backend uses JWT, implemented in both cookies and bearer token to accomondate for generic API and browser based access.

+MongoDB standard vanilla installation.

+The main libraries used:
+- Mongoose
+- JWT webtoken
+- Password hashing
+- Cookie parser

 ## Getting started
-	`npm install`
-	`npm start`
+	npm install
+	npm start

 ## Settings
 DB and password hashing are in config/db.
 By default they are: